-Below are the latest scientific papers published as a result of Animal Free Research UK funded projects.
+Below are some scientific papers published as a result of Animal Free Research UK funded projects.

 |Title||Global Proteome and Phospho-proteome Analysis of Merlin-deficient Meningioma and Schwannoma Identifies PDLIM2 as a Novel Therapeutic Target|